 5. Thank you card

 Say “thank you” to the special nurse in your life for all of their hard work.
-Sometimes the best way to show your support is with a heartfelt card.
+Sometimes the best way to show your support is with a heartfelt thank you card.
+Here is a list of nursing quotes to help get you started.

 6. Baked goods